lgbongiolo/Neural-Networks-for-Markets/README.md

 ### Version Updates:
 - Added Market chart for the whole interval
-- Added Market chart for the Test timeframe
+- Added Market chart for the Test time frame
 - Added Yearly and monthly P/L calculations
-- Added Relatory with results
+- Added Report with results

 ### Future Implementations:
 - Plot Return charts to identify the variables that work